 1. A year has passed

-In most situations, a raise after a year is standard.
+In most situations, a nanny raise every year is standard.
 “Many employers choose to give a raise on an annual basis, as part of a performance review process,” says Kristen Szapka, founder and owner of A Nanny Match nanny agency in New York City and Boston.
 Szapka also notes that “reviewing compensation at least once a year can help ensure that both parties feel the arrangement is fair and equitable.”

 During a performance review, Szapka says to consider “if the nanny has been doing an exceptional job and has gone above and beyond, a raise is a great way to acknowledge this.

 Agreeing with LaRowe, Szapka notes that the average nanny raise per year should be “5-10% of their hourly pay,” which is based on both merit (performance), as well as the cost-of-living adjustment (COLA).
-The former, Szapka says, acknowledges if a nanny has gone “above and beyond,” and the latter keeps up with inflation and “helps the nanny maintain the same standard of living”
+The former, Szapka says, acknowledges if a nanny has gone “above and beyond,” and the latter keeps up with inflation and “helps the nanny maintain the same standard of living.”

 It’s also worth noting that your location comes into play here, as well.
 Says Szapka: “In New York City, the cost of living has increased significantly over the past couple of years, and we’ve seen the average hourly wage increase by about $5 or more since 2020-2021.”